rodydavis/signals.dart/website/src/content/docs/reference/signal.md

 counter.value = 1;
 ```

+Signals can be created globally, inside classes or functions.
+It's up to you how you want to structure your app.

+It is not recommended to create signals inside effects or computed, as this will create a new signal every time the effect or computed is triggered.
+This can lead to unexpected behavior.

+In Flutter do not create signals inside `build` methods, as this will create a new signal every time the widget is rebuilt.

+## Writing to a signal

 Writing to a signal is done by setting its `.value` property.
 Changing a signal's value synchronously updates every [computed](/signals.dart/reference/computed) and [effect](/signals.dart/reference/effect) that depends on that signal, ensuring your app state is always consistent.

 ## .peek()